joshuamabina/dotfiles/README.md

 3. Stage, commit, and push changes for review and merging.

 ### Todo

+Use xorg (not wayland) - If you wish to do it permanently, edit /etc/gdm3/custom.conf and uncomment the line:

+#WaylandEnable=false

 - Kotlin for serverside https://kotlinlang.org/docs/server-overview.html
 - Setup WebKit https://www.webkit.org/getting-the-code/